hamzaouadia/JANI/apps/mobile/README.md

-# JANI Mobile App# JANI Mobile# JANI Mobile App
+# JANI Mobile App# JANI Mobile App# JANI Mobile# JANI Mobile App

-> **Farmer-focused mobile application for field data capture and farm management**
+> **React Native + Expo mobile application for farmers and field workers**

-A React Native mobile application built with Expo that enables farmers to manage their farms, track activities, and synchronize data offline-first with the JANI platform.Expo + React Native companion app for the JANI traceability platform.
-The client focuses on field and logistics workflows, surfaces live supply chain signals, and remains usable when connectivity drops.## Overview
+The JANI Mobile App is an offline-first agricultural management application that enables farmers to manage farms, track activities, upload photos, and synchronize data when connectivity is available.> **Farmer-focused mobile application for field data capture and farm management**